vortex7/lowest-random/docs/ELK-SETUP.md

 # ELK Setup

-This tutorial requires an Ubuntu or Debian operating system.
+This setup requires an Ubuntu or Debian operating system.

 All commands are run as root (not sudo).